drewslam/dssh/README.md

 ## To Be Implemented

-- Expanded support for various builtin commands
+- Expanded support for various built-in commands
 - History and recall using the Up-Arrow key
 - Pipe ('|') operator support
 - Tab completion